CyberfusionIO/python3-cyberfusion-nodechup/README.md

 Use a proxy that terminates SSL.
 E.g. [HAProxy](http://www.haproxy.org/).

 The domain or IP address that the proxy uses for health checks should not be configured as a redirect.

-# Tests

-Run tests with pytest:

-    DATABASE_PATH=fast-redirect.json pytest tests/

-The tests must be run from the project root.